konstructio/kubefirst-docs/versioned_docs/version-2.0/kubefirst/civo/overview.md

 You'll need to know about 4 things pretty quickly:

-1. connecting to your kubernetes cluster
+1. connecting to your Kubernetes cluster
-2. your new `gitops` repo in your github org and how to use it
+2. your new `gitops` repo in your GitHub org and how to use it
-3. user management with automated terraform iac
+3. user management with automated Terraform iac
 4. gitops application delivery with the `metaphor-frontend` sample app

 ### Connecting to your new cluster